 top of page

-I am broadly interested in how global climate and environmental change affect tropical coral reefs, the “rainforests of the sea”.
-Coral reefs are biodiversity hotspots of immense socio-economic importance; yet, warming and acidifying oceans as well as environmental degradation severely threaten coral reefs and the ecosystem services they provide for millions of people worldwide.
+Research in my lab focuses on how climate and environmental change impact reef-building corals.
+Coral reefs are biodiversity hotspots of immense socio-economic importance; yet, warming and acidifying oceans as well as environmental degradation severely threaten reefs and the ecosystem services they provide for millions of people worldwide.
+By integrating eco-physiological, stable isotope, trace element and biogeochemical analyses, we aim to provide insights into the mechanisms and traits that enable resistance to multiple climate change stressors and promote the adaptive capacity of corals in a changing ocean.

 Research: About Me